Sustainable Food Policy

 Section 8 – Data Sources

 8.1.4.
-Sales and Purchasing Dataset (Licensed for non-commercial, education use only) – Unavailable until late 2024
+Sales and Purchasing Dataset (Licensed by the University of Reading for non-commercial use only under the Creative Commons Attribution NonCommercial Licence) – Unavailable until late 2024

 Last Approved – 30 October 2023.
 Next Approval 1 November 2024.